Khyrunnisa A.: Career

 She was a columnist for The New Indian Express, writing on classics and well known works of fiction and for The Hindu where she had a popular fortnightly humour column, Inside View in The Hindu MetroPlus.
 She has freelanced for publications like Outlook Traveller, Manorama Year Book and Kerala Calling, among others.

 Butterfingers

-The Butterfinger series revolves around the hilarious escapades of thirteen-year-old Amar Kishen, a class VIII student of the fictitious Green Park Higher Secondary School.
+The Butterfinger series revolves around the escapades of thirteen-year-old Amar Kishen, a class VIII student of the fictitious Green Park Higher Secondary School.
 Amar's slip-grip methods and his clumsy antics earned him the nickname Butterfingers.

-Butterfingers, named after Khyrunnisa's son, Amar, first appeared in 2006 in Tinkle, a popular fortnightly Indian children's magazine, as a regular comic-strip character.
+Butterfingers, named after Khyrunnisa's son, Amar, first appeared in 2006 in Tinkle, a fortnightly Indian children's magazine, as a regular comic-strip character.
 The illustrations were by Abhijeet Kini, the Mumbai-based illustrator and graphic artist.